Crisp tailoring and identity parades at first NY men's fashion week

 Standing in line-ups of five, models young and older, posed in tailored coats matched with shorts or in loose trousers topped with elongated sports jackets.

-“We don’t really do color.
+“We don’t really do colour.
 We like to play with proportion, we like to play with texture,” Chow said.

-Among other designers, David Hart on Monday showed a colorful palette of suits and casual wear in summer colors, some accessorized with beads.
+Among other designers, David Hart on Monday showed a colourful palette of suits and casual wear in summer colours, some accessorised with beads.